Do You Really Want A Career in Animal Care? Yes, and Here’s Why

 National Careers Service estimates that the average salary for those in an entry level, animal care career receive between £11,000 and £15,000 per year.
 Despite this seemingly low entry wage, those that work in this sector get something more than money – a career that they can love and be proud of.

 The options for progression allow both vertical and horizontal progression.
-By this, we mean that you can become a supervisor or manager, as well as working across to other sectors.
-For example, if you become highly experienced in the care of domestic cats in a kennel, you might want to explore the more exotic options, such as the big cats in zoos – those that roar instead of meow.
+By this, we mean that you can become a supervisor or manager, as well as working across to other sectors, for instance training under a vet assistant course to move into vet work.
+For example, if you become highly experienced in the care of domestic cats in a kennel, you might want to explore the more exotic options, and take an online zoology course to work with the big cats in zoos – those that roar instead of meow.

 One unique opportunity that animal care throws up is the option of self-employment.
 This means taking on several clients, rather than just working for one company.
 We all have the dream of being able to organise work around a social life, rather than the other way around.
 Combine this with doing something you can be genuinely passionate about and you’re sure to be winning at life.
 Picking and choosing different animal welfare projects is certainly an attainable goal.
 Something perhaps to aim for once a portfolio of experience has been built up.

 What are some typical duties that I can expect?